andy778/EMAX-Tuya/README.md

 Connecting RT232L USB dongle to serialport on the chips gives this output [tuya.log](tuya.log).

 ## Flashing the device
-As there was no EMAX in the list of boards I added to [orginal_storage.json](https://upk.libretiny.eu/) genarte an yaml file that one can add to Home Assistant and EspHome.
+As there was no EMAX in the list of boards I added orginal_storage.json to [upk.libretiny.eu](https://upk.libretiny.eu/) genrate an yaml file that one can add to Home Assistant and ESPHome.